johnowhitaker/personal_site/essays/iabied.md

     - essays
 ---

+Update 2025-09-23: I wrote out some quick thoughts right after reading the book, mostly to share with a few specific people.
+That original post is included below, but something about it feels lacking.
+There are so many takes in this space, many vastly incompatible with eachother.
+I'm adding a section at the end with reactions/takes from others I found interesting, and I encourage you to form your own opinions. ¯\_(ツ)_/¯

+# Original Essay

 I've just finished IABIED.
 My father-in-law David also pre-ordered it, and his reaction is, predictably, a fair bit of hopelessness.
 Corporations are racing ahead chasing the money, that doesn't seem like it's going to stop.
 The book's only recommendations are to shut down, with threat of nuclear bombs, any un-monitored GPU cluster with >8 GPUs and ban new AI research.
 This seems unlikely to happen.
 What can we do?
 David's youngest son is expecting, and talked yesterday about a 529 college savings plan.
 "What can I say to him?
 Like you can't say this to a young father-to-be but there's no way his kid is going to go to college!".
 This essay is my attempt at some sense-making.

 ## A Quick Summary of the Book